kata198/AdvancedHTMLParser/README.md

 And some properties:

-    children/childNodes     - The children as a list
+    children/childNodes     - The children (tags) as a list NOTE: This returns only AdvancedTag objects, not text.

+    childBlocks             - All direct child blocks.
+This includes both AdvnacedTag objects and text nodes (str)

     innerHTML               - The innerHTML including the html of all children